anna-devil-op/embodied.vision/_writing/grow-old-with-good-eyesight.md

 If you dug about there were always things to work with but basically she had good eyesight.
 Her eyes worked well together and she could drive and read without glasses.
 She had good vision habits.
 When I taught her the Bates Method practice of shifting it was natural to her.
 She described having done it spontaneously as a child.
 She spoke of enjoying the twilight in her home and not turning the lights on as it got darker.
 This gave her exposure to a healthy range of lighting conditions.

-“I like palming.
+> I like palming.
 I like the way I see better after it too.
-There’s such an obvious change in how much more I can see.”
+There’s such an obvious change in how much more I can see.
+>

-Lorena Mann, 2014.
+> --- Lorena Mann, 2014.

 # Improved eyesight for reading